THIS EVENT HAS BEEN CANCELLED

-The short course is about 15 miles with 3200 ft. of elevation gain.
-This course features the summits of Big Deer and Little Deer with views of Lake Groton, and Owls Head overlooking Kettle Pond.
-This course is about 50% technical single track, 25% multi-use trail, and 25% dirt road.
-Please look at the pictures on this page for a map of the course.
+This new 10k course is about 6.5 miles with 1100 ft. of elevation gain.
+This course features the summit of Little Deer with views of Lake Groton.
+This course is about 75% technical single track and 25% dirt road.
+A map will be coming soon.

 26.5 mile course

 The long course is about 26.5 miles with 5,000 ft. of elevation gain.
 This course is approximately 60% technical single track, 10% multi-use trail, and 30% dirt road.
 In addition to Big Deer, Little Deer, and Owls Head this course features loops around Kettle and Osmore Ponds.
 Please look at the pictures on this page to find maps of the course.

-There are 4 aid stations on both the long and the short courses.
-Cross Trails Vermont and other community partners will operate aid stations stocked with trail noshing necessities like: gummy bears, m&ms, potato chips, pretzels, watermelon, grapes, bananas and peanut butter sandwiches.
-We will also serve plain water, pickle juice and Coca-Cola and Ginger Ale.
+There are 4 aid stations on our race courses.
+Cross Trails Vermont We will serve plain water, endurance drink, pickle juice and Coca-Cola and Ginger Ale.
 Tailwind is our endurance drink sponsor - to learn more click here: https://www.tailwindnutrition.com

 Places to Stay